Finalissima 2022 tickets: Wembley to host Italy vs Argentina

 How do I get tickets for the Finalissima?

-Tickets go on sale on UEFA.com at 14:00 CET (13:00 UK time) on Thursday.
-You can register here now so you are ready for the grand opening.
+Tickets went on sale on UEFA.com on Thursday 24 March.
 Tickets will be sold on a first-come, first-served basis, with the capacity set at 86,000.

 Finalissima ticket prices